 Graves Library Museum

-Due to the generosity of Russell Marshall and our many volunteer members, Graves Public Library has been reopened as Graves Library Museum.
-The Museum is open every Saturday from 10am until Noon.
-The Graves Library Museum is also available for private tours.
-For contact information, visit our Contact page.
+Thanks to the generosity of Russell Marshall and our many volunteer members, Graves Public Library has been reopened as Graves Library Museum.
+The museum is open Saturdays from Memorial Day to Labor Day at 10am until 2pm.
+Private tours are also available year-round.

 Located on Third Street, three and a half blocks west from Highway 35, in Wakefield, Nebraska, this library was one of the most luxurious libraries in the area when it was constructed in 1915 by Philo Graves.
 It was established as Graves Public Library as a memorial to his son, Jay.